Multiple Nodes Installation ¶

 sudo chown $(id -u):$(id -g) $HOME/.kube/config

-for communicating with a Kubernetes cluster's control plane, using the Kubernetes API.
+Kubernetes provides a command line tool kubectl for communicating with a Kubernetes cluster's control plane, using the Kubernetes API.

 kubectl controls the Kubernetes cluster manager.

-For configuration, kubectl looks for a file named config in the $HOME/.kube
+For configuration, kubectl looks for a file named config in the $HOME/.kube directory, which is a copy of file /etc/kubernetes/admin.conf generated by kubeadm init.

 A context element in a kubeconfig file is used to group access parameters under a convenient name.
 Each context has three parameters: cluster, namespace, and user.
 By default, the kubectl command-line tool uses parameters from the current context to communicate with the cluster.

-A sample of .kube/config
+A sample of .kube/config.

 apiVersion: v1